octav1an/expense-tracker/README.md

 clasp deploy -V <version> -d <deployment description> -i <deployment id>
 ```

-NOTE: to get the deployment id use `clasp deployments`
+NOTE: To get the deployment id use `clasp deployments`, the versions are at the end
+or check the google UI

 ## Useful commands